 - These facts explain the non-binary aspect of sexual development, including internal and external sexual anatomy, sexual preference, and gender identity.
 Various aspects of sexual development may occur with non-binary combinations or ambiguities.
 All of these can and do develop on a continuum.

-The material presented on this site is a distillation of much research – research by those doctors and scientists who did the actual discoveries, others who sifted through reams of research findings to compile their own works, and by my searching, finding, and assembling it in Not a Choice.
+The material presented on this site is a distillation of much research – research by those doctors and scientists who made the discoveries, by others who sifted through reams of research findings to compile their own works, and by my searching, finding, and assembling it in Not a Choice.
 To provide a concept of the work and brainpower involved, and its legitimacy, this site’s References page lists the sources from which this information was garnered.
-This includes research publications provided by the illustrious National Institutes of Health (NIH) and by the Head of the Laboratory for Neuropsychiatric Disorders of the Netherlands Institute for Neuroscience.
+This includes research publications provided by the illustrious National Institutes of Health (NIH) and by the Head of the Laboratory for Neuropsychiatric Disorders of the Netherlands Institute for Neuroscience, among numerous others.

 If you would like to receive a free pdf file containing a collection of articles and information from this site, you may use the signup form below.
 There is not a regularly scheduled newsletter; however, as new research results become available, you can be notified.
 Thank you!

 Here are some links for additional reading or support.
 (The URL web addresses are the links – hover over them and they’ll turn green.):